All Episodes

 It's a scam.

-It's a total scam, and it exists because of two reasons.
+And it exists because of two reasons.

-The founders want to make some money, and they want to also the Democrats are going along with it because their labels are not helpful.
+The founders want to make some money and they want to also, the Democrats are going along with it because their labels are not helpful.

-Democrat and Liberal are losers right now.
+Democrat and liberal are losers right now.

 Pure and simple.